Lucy Ozarin: Retirement

 Beginning in the mid-1980s and continuing for about 25 years, Ozarin began volunteering for the American Psychiatric Association.
 Ozarin went over every single book in the American Psychiatric Association's Melvin Sabshin Library and Archives and made sure they were all entered into its online catalog.

 Ozarin volunteered for the National Library of Medicine in the History of Medicine Division from 2004 to 2013.
 During the Civil War, the Surgeon General John Shaw Billings had collected every medical book published in the country and every publication about public health and state medicine.
 Ozarin took it upon herself to catalog them, about twenty- to thirty-thousand documents and publications so that medical researchers would be able to find and learn from them.
 During this project, Ozarin learned a great deal about the history of medicine in the United States.

 Ozarin sorted and cataloged hundreds of medical dissertations from the 18th century.
 It was during this project that Ozarin discovered the medical dissertation of Benjamin Rush, one of the founders of American psychiatry and a signer of the United States Declaration of Independence.

 Ozarin wrote most of the text and selected images for the National Library of Medicine's web site, Diseases of the Mind: Highlights of American Psychiatry to 1900.
 She sorted through its collection of 20,000 items as part of her research.
 For her work, Ozarin received a Director's Honor Award in 2008.
 She also received the Distinguished Service Award from the American Psychiatric Association in 2007.

-During her late nineties, Ozarin wrote over fifty biographies of notable psychiatrists on Wikipedia.
+During her late nineties, Ozarin wrote over fifty biographies of notable psychiatrists that she wished to be published on Wikipedia.
 For twenty years, Ozarin spent Saturday afternoons volunteering at the kitchen of Suburban Hospital in Bethesda, Maryland, after the end of her synagogue's Shabbat services.
 Ozarin was an active member of the senior citizen's group at her synagogue.
 She represented her apartment house at the National Institutes of Health Community Council in order to stay connected to the National Institutes of Health and to maintain access to its campus and facilities.
 Ozarin read medical journals every week, something she started doing in medical school.